The arts cover a wide range of creative opportunities including visual arts and crafts, media arts, performing arts and literature.

 You can also join our Wiltshire arts service database to keep in touch with opportunities in arts and culture in Wiltshire.

 Information, advice and signposting

 The Arts Lead is based at the Wiltshire and Swindon History Centre in Chippenham and also works from the Salisbury and Trowbridge hub offices.

-You can keep up-to-date with the service and opportunities in the sector on The Arts In Wiltshire blogsite.
+You can keep up-to-date with the service and opportunities in the sector on The Arts in Wiltshire blog.

-The Arts Lead (currently vacant) is based at the Wiltshire and Swindon History Centre, Chippenham and also works from Trowbridge and Salisbury hub offices.
+The Arts Lead (currently vacant), is based at the Wiltshire and Swindon History Centre, Chippenham and also works from Trowbridge and Salisbury hub offices.
 The Arts Lead is responsible for the strategic direction of the service and for developing partnerships that promote the role of the arts within society.
-The Arts Lead is also responsible for supporting arts organisations and activities including the management of the key funding relationships with:
+They are also responsible for supporting arts organisations and activities including the management of the key funding relationships with: